-The time allocated for this first workshop is limited to two hours with full interpretation facilities.
+- 9. The time allocated for this first workshop is limited to two hours with full interpretation facilities.
 This means that presenters will be expected to adhere rigorously to their time allocation.
-After each presentation there will be 5 minutes for questions of clarification, with more substantive questions being held over until the general discussion, which will take place when all the presentations have been completed.
-This general discussion will be initiated by a small panel of members of the NPS Working Group, with the intention of generating a wide-ranging interaction.

-After the workshop, the NPS Working Group will produce a summary of the proceedings, make it available to participants and include it in a report to the STSC.
+After each presentation there will be five minutes for questions of clarification, with more substantive questions being held over until the general discussion, which will take place when all the presentations have been completed.
+This general discussion will be initiated by a small panel of members of the Working Group, with the intention of generating a wide-ranging interaction. - 10.
+After the Workshop, the Working Group will prepare a summary of the proceedings, make it available to participants and include it in a report to the Subcommittee.